Shoes01/gameattempt2/ROADMAP.md

   - [x] Weapons and movement are different.
     - [x] Movement uses the EQ, and is based on speed.
     - [x] Weapons simply have a cooldown, and ticks down at the end of the turn
+- [x] Priority Queue
-- [ ] Second Weapon System: Ballistics
+- [x] Second Weapon System: Ballistics
   - [x] Code logic to handle an entity with multiple weapons
   - [x] Allow the player to target a tile multiple times
+  - [x] Handle projectiles
-  - [ ] Handle projectiles
+- [ ] Revisit Laser code
-  - [ ] Instant speed projectiles need to communicate which tile is being hit every turn
+  - [ ] The laser should damage its target tile any time an entity steps into it.
 - [ ] Improve code II
   - [ ] Lot's of messy features have been added
   - [ ] Ensure all player "actions" use the results variable to track events
-    - [ ] Is this an Observer pattern?
   - [ ] Rename Mech class to Propulsion class
   - [x] Create global_variables.py to store some constants
-    - [ ] Should other constants be moved there..?
   - [ ] Remove Cursor from list of entities, and update the rendering code to reflect this
-  - [ ] The move function should be the one that cares about obstacles
+  - [ ] The move function should be the one that cares about collision detections
+- [ ] Enemy NPC: Unintelligent movement
+  - [ ] Make enemy entities spend their action points on moving.
+  - [ ] Make enemy entities attempt to move in a square.
+    - [ ] Move in one direction, then slow down to a stop, then change direction.
 - [ ] Terrain
   - [ ] Consider using NumPy arrays to store map information
 - [ ] Revisit turn structure
   - [ ] Decide where radar detection should happen
   - [ ] Decide where staggering should happen
   - [ ] Decide where damage should happen
-  - [ ] Add a cleanup phase
+  - [x] Add a cleanup phase
 - [ ] Revisit momentum logic
   - [ ] Should the player have fewer choices?
   - [ ] Should the player have a harder time slowing time?